Zoomdata/zoomdata-tools/installation-helpers/tarball/2.6/README.md

 ## Prerequisites:
 * Zoomdata components in tarball packaging (provided by your Zoomdata representative)
 * Java 1.8 installed or available via `$JAVA_HOME` on the Zoomdata host
+* [RabbitMQ](https://www.rabbitmq.com/download.html) installed on the host (used to support Zoomdata Upload API and CSV Upload)
 * Max open file limit adjusted for the OS user running the Zoomdata processes: https://www.zoomdata.com/docs/2.6/installation-prerequisites.html
 * An accessible Postgresql 9.5 instance with a Zoomdata user account and databases setup: http://docs.zoomdata.com/2.6/install-and-set-up-zoomdata-metadata-store
 * [OPTIONAL] Install Firefox to enable screenshotting of Zoomdata dashboards/visualizations: https://www.zoomdata.com/docs/2.6/post-installation-options.html